kmulvey/humantime/README.md

     - "this" is this week, if today is wednesday and you input "this tuesday" it will return yesterday
     - "next" the following week
   - Day names:
-    - all days of the week are supported as full names: e.g. firday
+    - all days of the week are supported as full names: e.g. friday
     - abbreviations are also supported: mon, tues,wed, thur, fri, sat, sun
 - A complete list of supported date formats can be found [here](https://github.com/araddon/dateparse#extended-example)
   - In addition to this list, "yesterday", "today" and "tomorrow" are also supported